-The executor can contact Copyright Agency Viscopy on its tollfree number: 1800 066 844.
+The executor can contact Copyright Agency on its tollfree number: 1800 066 844.

-Viscopy's policy in the situation where an artist has passed is to work with the families on a case by case basis.
-You will need to discuss with Viscopy how you should proceed to arrange for payments to go to the beneficiaries.
-Viscopy is likely to require information which confirms:
+The Copyright Agency's policy in the situation where an artist has passed is to work with the families on a case by case basis.
+You will need to discuss with the Copyright Agency how you should proceed to arrange for payments to go to the beneficiaries.
+The Copyright Agency is likely to require information which confirms:

-- the date of death;

-- that the artist had a Will,
+- the date of death; - that the artist had a Will,

-- details of the names, contact details and bank account details for the executor, the copyright trustee (if applicable) and the beneficiaries.
+details of the names, contact details and bank account details for the executor, the copyright trustee (if applicable) and the beneficiaries.

-If the artist was not registered with Viscopy, the artist may have been registered instead with AAA (see below).
-If not, then Arts Law recommends that families enquire as to how the beneficiaries can become registered with Copyright Agency Viscopy (or AAA) for non-statutory royalties.
+If the artist was not registered with Viscopy or the Copyright Agency, the artist may have been registered instead with AAA (see below).
+If not, then Arts Law recommends that families enquire as to how the beneficiaries can become registered with Copyright Agency (or AAA) for non- statutory royalties.